Fed's Evans sees slow inflation rise, counsels patience on rate decision

-INDIANAPOLIS (Reuters) - The Federal Reserve should err on the side of caution in its coming decision about when to raise interest rates for fear of upending the U.S. recovery in a weak world economy, Chicago Federal Reserve President Charles Evans said on Monday.
+INDIANAPOLIS, Oct 13 (Reuters) - The Federal Reserve should err on the side of caution in its coming decision about when to raise interest rates for fear of upending the recovery in a weak world economy, Chicago Federal Reserve President Charles Evans said on Monday.

 “The biggest and costliest downside risk is that in our haste to get back to ‘business as usual’ monetary policy, we could stall progress and backtrack to the economic circumstances of recent years,” with subpar growth, low inflation, and near-zero interest rates, Evans said in a speech to a teacher’s investment conference in Indiana.